dondbui/ECS-Experiments/README.md

 ### SingleBehaviorScene
 This is a single monobehavior that spawns the cubes, keeps reference to them, and handles the rotation on update.

+### PureECS
+This scene is my attempt at making an almost pure ECS cube spawner and rotator.

 ### Results
 These results are measured in ***CPU ms time*** for the rotation of 50k cubes on screen.

 **Monobehavior Approach:** ~230ms

 This approach was one monobehavior on each cube

 **Hybrid Approach:** ~160ms

 This approach was to use a hybrid ECS approach.

 **Single Monobehavior Approach:** ~140ms

 This approach used a single monobehavior in the whole scene which spawned and rotated the cubes

+**Pure ECS Approach: ** ~45ms

+This approach uses a single monobehavior to initialize the EntityManager and spawns the entities from the prefab. **ECSRotatorSystem** handles the rotation of the cube entities.

+### Current Assessment:
 As you can see the results show about a 22.22% improvement in performance just from partly transitioning to Unity's new ECS system.
 Unfortunately though the fact that we still have a monobehavior on all 50k cubes is still enough overhead to make the hybrid approach still lose out to the single monobehavior approach.

 Now I wonder how it'll do once I transition to full ECS for this test.